Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Asymptotic Local Power Properties of

-where $c_{j}>0$, $\alpha \in (0,1)$ and $v_{jt}$ denotes a random disturbance term.
+Regarding the scenario with persistent predictors we parameterise these as mildly integrated processes via where $c_{j}>0$, $\alpha \in (0,1)$ and $v_{jt}$ denotes a random disturbance term.
 The high level assumptions we impose under Assumption 2B explicitly accommodate dynamics such as (\ref{eq:eq13}) and follow directly from Phillips and Magdalinos (2009).
-We also let ${\bm \Sigma}_{vv}$ denote the $p\times p$ covariance of the $v_{jt}'s$ and refer to its diagonal components as $\sigma^{2}_{v_{j}}$ and its off-diagonal components as $\sigma_{v_{i}v_{j}}$ respectively. \\
+We also let ${\bm \Sigma}_{vv}$ denote the $p\times p$ covariance of the $v_{jt}$'s and refer to its diagonal components as $\sigma^{2}_{v_{j}}$ and its off-diagonal components as $\sigma_{v_{i}v_{j}}$ respectively.